 Real-world impact

 Any workflow that resolved a mutable Trivy tag during the compromise window pulled attacker-controlled code.
-Stolen tokens enabled follow-on compromises across the ecosystem.
+Stolen tokens enabled follow-on compromises across the ecosystem — TeamPCP used exfiltrated credentials to pivot into Checkmarx KICS, LiteLLM, and Telnyx in the days that followed.

 Explore the run profile above, or start observing your own workflows with Garnet.